-This online program can be completed in one year, and you can still work while pursuing your master's degree.
+This online program can be completed in one calendar year, and you can still work while pursuing your master's degree.
 Some students coordinate their internships during one extra term.

 The program internships provide special opportunities to help you bridge the gap between theory and experience, which means you will complete our program with working knowledge and connections in the field.

 To see a list of upcoming online courses per term, visit the Current Program Students page.

 SES 692 Graduate Internship in Sport and Exercise Science (3 or 6) – designed to assist students in gaining experience in the sport industry and/or to bridge the gap between theory and practice.

 SES 699 Thesis (6) – designed for students who may continue to a Ph.D. program.

 For full details, see the official program listing in the UNC Graduate Catalog.

 “The UNC master’s program proved to be a tremendous asset to my growth within the Sport Administration field.
 The program not only teaches theoretical aspects of Sport Administration but more importantly teaches you how to utilize those theories in the field.
 Another great aspect is how they schedule the program with the working person in mind, allowing you to pursue the degree as you continue to work.”